immutant/immutant/docs/guides/transactions.md

 illegal within an XA transaction, specifically: `commit`, `rollback`, and `setAutoCommit`.
 It's up to the `TransactionManager` to commit/rollback a distributed transaction, not its constituents.
-So Immutant provides a [[immutant.transactions.jdbc/factory] function that wraps the connection to turn those calls into no-ops.
-This means the database spec you pass to [java.jdbc] should look something like
+So Immutant provides a factory function, [[immutant.transactions.jdbc/factory], that wraps the connection to turn those calls into no-ops.
+This means the database spec you pass to [java.jdbc] should look something like this:
-this:

 ```clojure
 (def db-spec {:factory immutant.transactions.jdbc/factory